teamtomo/membrain-seg/docs/Usage/Annotations.md

     <img width="50%" src="https://user-images.githubusercontent.com/34575029/250078243-d49d27d1-0890-4837-a0a5-86aabba87d00.png">
 </p>

+Setting the "Remove" label is also explained in [Simon's YouTube video](https://youtu.be/diGTf4oSMMQ) about the remove label.

 ## Add label
 For the "add" annotations, you look for areas in your patch where MemBrain-seg did not segment a membrane, even though the membrane is clearly visible.
 In these regions, you can now accurately delineate where the membrane is, i.e. you assign all voxels belonging to a membrane to the "add" annotation.